 |

-The cavity (chest, abdomen or joint) is accessed through small ports and the cavity is inflated with carbon dioxide (safe and harmless for this purpose) to provide a large and unobstructed view of the organ being operated on, as the rest of the other organs are pushed away from the operative site.
+During Minimally Invasive Surgery (MIS), access to the surgical site (whether in the chest, abdomen, or joint) is achieved through small incisions, known as ports.
+The cavity is then accessed through small ports and the cavity is inflated with carbon dioxide (safe and harmless for this purpose) to provide a large and unobstructed view of the organ being operated on, as the rest of the other organs are pushed away from the operative site.

-If required, patient may request for pain relief options such as:
+If required, the patient may request pain relief options such as:

 Although the recovery period may vary, depending on the type of surgery performed, most patients feel well enough to resume their normal activities and return to work a week after the operation.
 Your doctor will advise when you can take up more vigorous activities and sports.